hyperjump-io/browser/README.md

 (async () => {
-  // Get a document by absolute URL const doc = await JRef.get("http://json-reference.hyperjump.io/example1");
+  // Get a document by absolute URL const doc = await JRef.get("http://json-reference.hyperjump.io/example1", JRef.nil);

   // Get a document with a relative URL using another document as the context const aaa = await JRef.get("/aaa", doc);